Sindhi Aloo Tuk Recipe (Spiced Double-Fried Smashed Potatoes)

 Pinterest Hidden Image

-Aloo Tuk is a popular Sindhi dish made with baby potatoes that are boiled, mashed, and fried until ultra-crisp.
+Aloo Tuk is a popular Sindhi dish made with baby potatoes that are double-fried until ultra-crisp.
 Fried potatoes are then tossed with simple spices and lemon juice.
 What makes this recipe special is its contrast of textures, crackly on the outside and fully inside.
 Serve it as a side dish with Indian-style meals or as a tea-time snack.
 Here is how to make it.

 I learned to make a few more Sindhi dishes from a friend’s mom.
 Here they are – Sindhi Koki and Sindhi Kadhi.